pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 960-961 Learning About Software Architecture

+Yesterday was a hard day, we have deployed to production that failed, I am tired for the moment.

 ##### Day 959 Good Time

 The world of mobile development is amazing, I write my first layouts, textViews and buttons,